jll63/refraction-article/README.md

 pragma(msg, Parameters!scale[1].stringof); // double
 ```

-We see that accessing a parameter individually loses everything about it bar
+We see that accessing a parameter individually returns the type - and discards
-the type.
+everything else!

 There is actually a way of extracting everything about a single parameter: use
-a *slice* instead of an element (yes this is getting strange):
+a *slice* instead of an element of the paramneter pack (yes this is getting
+strange):

 ```d
 pragma(msg, Parameters!scale[0..1].stringof); // (ref virtual!(Matrix))